aws/s2n-tls/scram/README.md

 By integrating padding, SCRAM handles the details that developers can sometimes get wrong, for example many application developers mistakenly believe that a random amount of padding is sufficient to hide the length of a message.

-The scram interface also acts as a noteworthy reminder to application developers and code-auditors that obfuscation of message sizes and timings is an important consideration for cryptographic systems.
+Applications using SCRAM don't have to use padding, it's not enforced, but adding padding to the AEAD layer acts as a noteworthy reminder to application developers and code-auditors that obfuscation of message sizes and timings is an important consideration for cryptographic systems.
+For example, it will be noticable during a code-review that padding has not been chosen.

 ## SCRAM algorithm